vascoalramos/misago-deployment/README.md

 ## Intermediate Installation

+### Prerequisites

-Consering the GCP Vms are already created and configured with docker e docker swarm:
+-   GCP VMs are already created and configured with docker e docker swarm
+-   The docker swarm cluster is already created and all necessary nodes(VMs) are registered

+### How to run

 ```bash
 scp docker-stack.yml <DOCKER_SWARM_MASTER_NODE_EXTERNAL_IP>: